 Say you’re selling a Nikon Digital Camera on eBay Germany (more about international eBay selling in this post),

-eBay’s Autocomplete suggest you use “Nikon DigitalKamera” in your title, instead of “Nikon Digital Camera”.
+eBay’s Autocomplete suggest you use the eBay keywords “Nikon DigitalKamera” in your title, instead of “Nikon Digital Camera”.

 If you don’t know how your product translates to a foreign language, use Google translate, and input the result on eBay allowing it to auto complete.

 For example “camera bag” translates to “Kameratasche” –

 Inputting Kameratasche to an eBay Germany (eBay.de) search shows the most searched for queries –